-- (B-1) Two representatives from the City are on the Regional Storm Water Management Committee, which is tasked with developing the Boone County Comprehensive Stormwater Management Plan. - (B-1) One representative from the City is on the Northern Regional Groundwater Protection Planning Committee, which is tasked with public education and local government assistance in protecting the ground water resources of the northern region. - (B-1) A link is maintained on the City's website for the Kishwaukee River Ecosystem Partnership (KREP). - (B-6) The Kishwaukee River Clean Up Day was held on July 23, 2014.
+- (B-1) Two representatives from the City are on the Regional Storm Water Management Committee, which is tasked with developing and maintaining the Boone County Comprehensive Stormwater Management Plan. - (B-1) One representative from the City is on the Northern Regional Groundwater Protection Planning Committee, which is tasked with public education and local government assistance in protecting the ground water resources of the northern region. - (B-1) A link is maintained on the City's website for the Kishwaukee River Ecosystem Partnership (KREP). - (B-6) The Kishwaukee River Clean Up Day was cancelled for 2015 due to high flow conditions.

 In addition to the above, the Boone County Conservation District (BCCD) and the Boone County Soil & Water Conservation District (BCSWCD) provides public outreach relative to NPDES storm water requirements.
-A copy of their summaries of activities is attached.
+Copies of their summaries of activities are attached.